 Note, there’s also an additional model, the Arlo Q+ that comes with internal storage if you don’t want to save data to the cloud.
-You might also want to know that Arlo is the smart home brand of NetGear, who make routers, so at least the WiFi component should be pretty good.
+You might also want to know that Arlo is the smart home brand of NetGear, who makes routers, so at least the WiFi component should be pretty good.

-The 1080p camera’s vision, and a wide angle 130-degree lens, plus speaker and microphone put the new Arlo Q up there with the top-end models on the market.
+The 1080p camera’s vision, and a wide-angle 130-degree lens, plus speaker and microphone put the new Arlo Q up there with the top-end models on the market.

 While the original Arlo models required their own base station to communicate, this model will work happily over your WiFi, providing a constant stream of video to your phone, or provide alerts if the sensors detect movement.

 This powerful little camera needs main power to operate, so is limited to indoor use with an 8-foot lead provided.
 It measures 2.75 x 2.80 x 4.50 in and weighs just 0.37lbs.

 It is housed in a stylish design, with indicator LEDs on the front, Whatever is recorded can be kept in the cloud for free for seven days, with the usual longer subscriptions on offer.
 With an 8X digital zoom, you can take a closer look at anything of interest that happens in front of the camera.

 Compatible with 2.4Ghz and 5.0-Ghz wireless networks, it can send its H.264 encoded video to the router at high data rates for better quality.